At Smith School of Business, you’ll be learning from a team of professors who work together to integrate knowledge across functional disciplines.

 Since arriving at Queen’s University in 2003, Kathryn has pioneered programs in Strategy Execution and Digital Transformation across MBA and executive programs.
 She has worked with hundreds of organizations in North America to translate strategy into action.
 Kathryn has received multiple funding grants from the Social Sciences and Humanities Research Council (SSHRC) as well as the Ontario Research Foundation and published her work in premier journals including MIS Quarterly, Decision Sciences, Harvard Business Review, MIS Quarterly Executive, and Communications of the ACM.

-Dr. Detomasi is an assistant professor of international business and strategy at Smith School of Business, Queen's University.
+Dr. Detomasi is an Adjunct Associate Professor & Distinguished Teaching Fellow of International Business at Smith School of Business, Queen's University.
 He completed his PhD from the Department of Political Studies at Queen's University in 1999, specializing in international political economy.
 He also holds a Master of Arts in War Studies from the Royal Military College of Canada, a Bachelor of Arts (Honours) from Queen's University, and is a graduate of the Executive Program on the Global Financial System from the John F. Kennedy School of Government, Harvard University.

 Dr. Detomasi's research interests include globalization, corporate and non-profit governance, and corporate strategy.
 He is nearing completion of the book manuscript Between Market and State: The Oil Multinational in Geopolitical Competition, currently under review at University of Toronto Press.
 He teaches courses on strategy, governance, and the geopolitics of global competition in undergraduate, MBA, and executive education programs at Smith School of Business and abroad.
 He has served as Academic Director for Global Business, Queen’s Executive Education.
 He as has also served for a five-year term as academic director for the Fundamentals of Governance Program, Queen’s Executive Education.